Templates to kick-start your privacy management program

 These templates are only available in one of these Compliance Kits:

-Template Data Breach Response Plan
+Template Data Breach Response Plan (including Data Breach Policy)

-- defines for staff what is a data breach, and who they need to report to if they suspect a data breach has occurred
+- defines for your staff what is a data breach, and who they need to report to if they suspect a data breach has occurred

 Template Privacy Risk Assessment Procedure